 I’m pretty frugal by nature, but it was two years ago that my thrifty mentality cemented itself as a way of life.
 Have you ever been truly broke?
 Like needing to make the last $60 in your checking account stretch more than a week broke?

 I have.
 I graduated college in New England in 2011, with no job and a mountain of student loans.
-I moved to Austin and waited tables for two years after graduation, trying and failing to find a full-time job with my English degree.
+I moved to Austin and waited tables for two years after graduation, trying and failing to find a full-time job.
 I made enough to pay my bills, and I could grab a drink one or two nights a week.
 But I wasn’t saving, and any emergency costs went straight on my credit card.

-Despite the fact that I had no money, I was also nursing a serious case of wanderlust.
-So in the name of YOLO—you only live once—I took two weeks off from my waitressing gig and flew to London, Belfast and Dublin.
-My plane ticket cost $1,000, and I spent another $600 between food, drinks and travel expenses.
+Despite the fact that I had no money, I also had a serious case of wanderlust.
+So I took two weeks off from waitressing and flew to London, Belfast and Dublin.
+My plane ticket cost $1,000, and I spent another $600 between food, drinks and travel.

-My overseas trip made me want to see more of the world, but I came back seriously stressed.
-I’d charged everything to my credit card, and I had no plan for how to pay it off.
-That new debt, combined with my student loans, combined with the fact that I was still waiting tables, put me $20K in the hole, and that hit me like a ton of bricks.
-I realized that if I didn’t get a handle on my spending, my finances would continue to spiral out of control.
+My overseas trip made me want to see more of the world, but I came back stressed.
+I’d charged everything, and I had no plan for how to pay it off.
+That new debt, plus my student loans, combined with the fact that I was still waiting tables, put me $20K in the hole.
+I realized that I had to get a handle on my spending.

 Blogging My Way Out of Debt

 Slowly but surely my financial life turned around.
-The changes I’ve implemented have led me to today: I’m debt-free and working for myself as a blogger while taking on part-time gigs to supplement my earnings.
-In the past six months I’ve spent only $64 on clothes and $129 on gas.
-I’ve shelled out less than $20 on coffee and only $143 on eating out.
+Today, I’m debt-free and working for myself as a blogger while taking on part-time gigs to supplement.

 My Cheap Travel Tricks

-So back to my four-day vacation at Big Bend.
-Here’s exactly what I did to make that journey happen so cheaply.
-The trip took place the first weekend of May, but I started saving toward it long before then.
+My four-day vacation at Big Bend took place the first weekend of May, but I started saving toward it long before then.
 I picked the dates two months in advance.
 I looked up how long it would take us to get there and the gas prices in the area.
 I knew exactly how many meals we’d be eating and how much we would need to camp each night.

 If you think that traveling is outside your budget or has to cost an entire month's paycheck, I encourage you to reassess your travel plans.
 Simple changes in both your day-to-day life and your travel style can add up to big savings.
 Can you stay with a friend to eliminate hotel fees?
 Can you cut out one expense for a month and sock away that money for the trip?